 How can you learn more about study abroad?

-- Review the list [link to list below] of Binghamton University’s AACSB-accredited partner institutions.
+- Review the list of AACSB-accredited schools worldwide.

 - Explore the Binghamton University’s Office of International Programs (OIP) or the SUNY-wide study abroad options for more information about the SOM-accepted study abroad programs.

 - Attend study abroad info sessions on campus, the fall and spring study abroad fairs, and schedule an appointment with an OIP advisor.